 When?
 Within any twelve-month period.
 Threshold definitions often refer to “annual sales,” but this can be misinterpreted as sales within a single calendar year.
-In fact, thresholds apply to the total amount of sales you’ve made in year-long period.
+In fact, thresholds apply to the total amount of sales you’ve made in a year-long period.
 This could be the amount you sold in the last twelve months — or are projected to sell in the next twelve months.

 What happens when you reach a sales threshold?

 When you reach a sales threshold in a country, here’s what needs to happen:

 - You should register for their national tax system.
 There’s often a special scheme for foreign businesses, which allows for convenient online registration and doesn’t require a local tax representative.
-However, some countries do require you to register via local rep.
+However, some countries do require you to register via a local rep.

 - Once you have your tax identification number and all that jazz, you must start charging tax to your customers who live in that country (or US state).
 On every applicable sale, you should add the correct tax rate.
 (We say “applicable” here because some countries require you to add tax only to B2C sales.
 In these regions, B2B transactions involve a different sales tax process, the reverse-charge mechanism.)

 - You should record the tax rate and amount on your invoices, plus keep detailed records of how much you have sold and the tax you’ve collected.Some countries are very particular about the information you include on invoices, also known as tax receipts.
 For example, India requires ## different details about the transaction.
 To make this easier on yourself, create an invoice template that covers all the bases.
 We recommend a template for you in this post, the four receipts you must know.